AdaCore/stable_sloc/README.md

   This means that `^` and `$` will also match on internal newlines (`ASCII.LF`), in addition to the beginning and end of the string.
   Defaults to `false` if not present.

+### Libadalang-context matcher

+This matcher recognizes the code region from a Libadalang node designating the inner-most named declaration fully containing the designated location range, a context hash ensuring the contents of the declaration has not changed, and a relative source location to that declaration.
+It is thus stable to any modification of the sources, provided the identified declaration does not change package or nesting level, and that the local contents of the declaration do not change (trivia included).

+This matcher is not indented to be written by humans, but instead to be generated using the library or cli.

+Entry Fields:

+- `kind=lal_context`

+- `sem_parents`, required, array of strings.

+  Contains the list of lower-cased named entities containing the declaration used as context, in increasing depth order.
+The last element is the defining name of the context declaration.
+Concatenated with '.' it would spell the context declaration's fully qualified name.

+- `content_hash`, required, string.

+  Hash of the text content of the context declaration node.
+It must be formatted It must be formatted as a 32 bit hexadecimal number, in Ada numerical syntax:
+  `16#ABCDEF12#`

+- The same fields as in an [absolute matcher](#absolute-matcher), which represent the relative location range to the beginning of the context declaration.

 ## Adding your own matcher